NREL/dgen/README.md

 - The container can be "paused" by running ```$ docker stop <container id>``` and "started" by running ```$ docker start <container id>```
 - The container must be started/running to restore and or access the database (including during model run time).

+Troublshooting Container/Database Issues:
+- Make sure the disk size for Docker has been properly allocated (make sure at least 16GB has been allocated for state level databases, at least 32 GB for ISO level databases, and at least 70 GB for the national database).
+You'll need to restart docker after changing the disk size in Docker's system preferences and will need to make a new container/start from scratch.
+- If making a new container first run ```docker system prune -a``` and ```docker volume prune -f```.
+- Make sure you've specificed the right path to the .sql file and make sure the .sql file is unzipped.
+- Make sure the use the container's alpha-numeric ID rather than the container name.
+- If on a VPN try turning the VPN off when making the container and restoring the database.
+- Try googling errors.

 ### C. Create Local Server:
-Once the database is restored (it will take 45-60 minutes), open PgAdmin and create a new server.
+Once the database is restored (it will take some time), open PgAdmin and create a new server.
 Name this whatever you want.
-Write "localhost" (or 127.0.0.1) in the host/address cell and "postgres" in both the username and password cells.
+Input "localhost" (or 127.0.0.1) in the host/address cell and "postgres" in both the username and password cells.
 Upon refreshing this and opening the database dropdown, you should be able to see your database.

 ### D: Activate Environment
 Activate the dg3n environment and launch spyder by opening a new terminal window and run the following command: